EN ES TH

 In most cases, Claude Code will commit and push automatically when you ask it to.
 You mainly need git for checking status and understanding what happened.

-Your First Deploy — Local File to Live URL
+Your First Live URL - GitHub Pages

 1. Push your HTML file to your GitHub repo (you just learned how)